davidb747/davidbates.me/_posts/2024-01-12-How-to-play-in-htb.md

 ---
-title: Post with Header Image
+title: How to play in hackthebox.com
 tags: TeXt
 article_header:
   type: cover